lhasselb/pageimages/README.md

 ## Configuration
 By default the extension is enabled for Pages.
-You can add the extension to other DataObjects by changing the configuration.
 See file "config.yml" within "/SS_ROOT/pageimages/_config" folder.
 Read more about [silverstripe configuration](http://doc.silverstripe.com/framework/en/topics/configuration).